Flowers in the Dirt

-Flowers in the Dirt is the eighth studio solo album by Paul McCartney.
+Flowers in the Dirt is the eighth solo studio album by Paul McCartney.
 The album was released on 5 June 1989 on Parlophone, as he was embarking on his first world tour since the Wings Over the World tour in 1975–76.
 It earned McCartney some of his best reviews for an album of original songs since Tug of War (1982).
 The album made number one in the United Kingdom and Norway and produced several hit singles (the first being "My Brave Face").
 The album artwork was a collaboration between artist Brian Clarke, who painted the canvas and arranged the flowers, and Linda McCartney, who produced the cover photography.

 The album was reissued in an expanded form under the Paul McCartney Archive Collection project in March 2017, with the original demos recorded by McCartney and Elvis Costello included as part of the release.